In which case, you may be looking for a little advice....

 Ideally bottled water, but realistically anything you can stomach.
 If you're in a hot country, you should be drinking at least two litres of water each day - for every time you poop, add in an extra 200 mls.

-A box is cheap, they taste relatively inoffensive and can be added to any sanitary water supply.
+A pack is cheap, they taste relatively inoffensive and can be added to any sanitary water supply.
 These can also be picked up from pharmacies in most countries.

 Staying hydrated is however much easier if you don't happen to be puking at the same time.